farisphp/splitbun/README.md

 SplitBun is a lightweight JavaScript library that allows you to split text elements into individual lines, words, or characters with ease.
 This library is perfect for adding animation effects, creating typewriter-like text animations, or any other creative text manipulation you can imagine.

 ## Features

 - Split text into lines, words, or characters.
 - Easily integrate into JavaScript projects.
 - Alternative for GSAP Text Spliter

 ## Installation

-To use SplitBun in your project, you can install it via npm.
+To use Text Splitter in your project, you can install it via npm.

 ```
 npm i splitbun